BastilleBSD/bastille/docs/chapters/subcommands/create.rst

       -C | --clone                             Create a clone jail.
       -D | --dual                              Create jail with both IPv4 and IPv6 networking ('inherit' and 'ip_hostname' only).
       -E | --empty                             Create an empty container, intended for custom jail builds (thin/thick/linux or unsupported).
+      -g | --gateway IP                        Specify a default router/gateway for the jail.
       -L | --linux                             Create a Linux jail (experimental).
       -M | --static-mac                        Generate a static MAC address for jail (VNET only).
            --no-validate                       Do not validate the release when creating the jail.